ankertal/HomeGate/README.md

-# HomeGate -- Your Automatic Gate to your Home
+# HomeGate -- Your Gate but Smarter !

-This repository contains WIP code for controller an electronic gate controller by RF.
+This repository contains a fun project for an electronic gate controller.
-It uses a Raspberry Pi as a transmitter to the gate.
-Opening a gate can be triggered via a command to an *HomeGate* server.
+It uses a Raspberry Pi as a transmitter to a gate.
+The commands are triggered via an *HomeGate* server.

 # Build the Frontend